system76/tech-docs/src/models/gaze15/repairs.md

 ### Steps to remove the bottom cover:

-1. Place the Gazelle lid-side down.
+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
 2. Remove the external battery.
 3. Remove the bottom panel screws.